من مست و تو دیوانه

 Man Masto Tu Deewana

-I Am Drunk and You Are Mad — the double state of intoxication, both speaker and beloved outside the boundaries of sober social life, both beyond the reach of ordinary judgment.
+I Am Drunk and You Are Mad — Rumi's ghazal of double intoxication, both speaker and beloved outside the boundaries of sober social life, both beyond the reach of ordinary judgment.

 About This Recording